Enhanced DDoS Portal Redesign

 Onboard the team

-Get the few contract designer up to speed on our design library, branding guidelines, product requirements, and platform patterns.
+Get the few contract designers up to speed on our design library, branding guidelines, product requirements, and platform patterns.

 Guide design reviews

 Lead design reviews so the work reflected what both users and the product required.
-Also check accessibility contrasts.
+Also check accessibility contrasts while I was there.

 Stakeholder meetings